Cootz/McServersScanner/README.md

 # McServersScanner

-Scan a range of ips for running mc servers
+Scan a range of ips for running minecraft servers

 # Building & Running